sjhoglund/ds_radar-d3/README.md

 > Note: This radar will not render properly if the metric values are not in decimal format, not percent.

+## Webpack usage

+This package uses dscc-gen for local development [dscc-gen].

 ## Deployed version

 Component ID of the deployed version of this visualization: